Margit Sandemo: Literary career

 Her books, which weave supernatural themes with historical facts, have made her well-loved throughout Nordic countries and beyond.
 Her books can be read in Danish, Finnish, German, Hungarian, Icelandic, Norwegian, Polish and Swedish.
 In early 2007, it was revealed that her series Isfolket would be published in English for the first time.
 She has written some stand-alone books, but her main claims to fame are her series.

+Book series

+Legend of the Ice People

-Of her extensive series, Sagan om Isfolket is perhaps what she is best known for.
+Of her extensive series, Sagan om Isfolket (Legend of the Ice People) is perhaps what she is best known for.
 It comprises 47 books, which follow a family for generations from the 16th century until present day as they battle a terrible curse.

-Legend of the Ice People